AndrewBeshay/4230/README.md

 * Pick and place the correct cake decorations as specified.
 Decorations in the form of Qwirkle blocks will be fed from the conveyor

+#### Peripherals and Safety

+* Control conveyor and vacuum pump, make sure the robot handles any error cases